 Bogan: Australian slang for a person whose speech, clothing, attitude and behaviour are unrefined or unsophisticated.

 Ratna, 1 year in Australia, from India

-When one of my colleagues made bread for National Fairy Bread Day.
-She used white bread and those colourful sprinkles on them.
+When one of my colleagues made bread for National Fairy Bread Day, she used white bread with those colourful sprinkles on them.
 So, I asked how she made it and she explained: “Use white bread, apply butter and hundreds and thousands.”
 The instructions were fairly simple to follow but I had one question.
 I asked, “Hundreds and thousands of what?”
 This sent everybody into fits of laughter!

 Hundreds and thousands: Nonpareils, a decorative confectionery of tiny balls made with sugar and starch, traditionally an opaque white but now available in many colours.

 Jenna, 10 months in Australia, from the USA

 Someone once said to me, “Have a nice arvo.”
 And all I could think was, “I’m not planning on eating an avocado today and even if I was how would they know that?”
 So, do you know what “arvo” means?

 Josephine, 5 years in Australia, from the Philippines.